 1. Let your bangs grow.

 If you have bangs that rest above your eyebrows, let them grow until they get to the length of your eyebrows, at least.
-Having long bangs can give you a little more wiggle room to both style your hair and correct the shape to make side bangs.
-So, if you’ve been rocking the micro bangs look, give them a month (or so) to grow out and then start with your full bangs to side bangs transition.
+Having long bangs can give you a little more wiggle room to both styles your hair and correct the shape to make side bangs.
+So, if you’ve been rocking the micro bangs look, give them a month (or so) to grow out, and then start with your full bangs to side bangs transition.

 2. Change your parting.